KarchinLab/2020plus/doc/installation.rst

 Check your PATH variable
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Make sure that you have add the 20/20+ directory to your `PATH` variable.
-If you have done this correctly, the following command should print the location of the 2020plus.py sciprt.
+If you have done this correctly, the following command should print the location of the 2020plus.py script.

 .. code-block:: bash